Comparison5 min read

 • TRD Off-Road and TRD Pro: tight inventory, MSRP, occasional $750 conquest bonus

-• Trailhunter: no current incentives, MSRP or above
+• Trailhunter: no incentives, MSRP or above

 The verdict